RAK811 Breakout Board Quick Start Guide

 Download and open the RAK Device Firmware Upgrade (DFU) tool.

-- You should see the same pop-window, as shown in Figure 62, if everything went well.
+- You should see the same pop-up window, as shown in Figure 62, if everything was successful.

-- Now, CLOSE the upgrade tool and OPEN the serial port too, again.
+- Close the upgrade tool and OPEN the serial port tool again.

-- It is recommended to use the RAK serial port tool since there are some ready AT commands in this tool that are very useful for you.
-You can get it from RAK website available for free at this RAK directory.
+- It is recommended to use the RAK Serial Port Tool as it includes ready-to-use AT commands that are very helpful.
+You can download it for free from the RAK website at this RAK directory.

 - Choose the correct COM port and set the baud rate to 115200.
 Then, open the serial port and enter the AT command shown below to restart.
 Another option is to press the RST button on the RAK811 Breakout Board.